lambdalisue/vim-fall/README.md

 Fall is a fuzzy finder for Vim and Neovim, implemented in [Denops], and stands for **"Filter All."**

+See [Features](./wiki/Features) for more information about Fall's features.

 > [!WARNING]
 >
 > This is a beta version.
 Please be aware that there might be